-The Ohio State University Department of Surgery is now offering an integrated vascular surgery residency program, where students enter directly after completing medical school.
-This newly added five-year program develops competency in the surgical treatment of patients with complicated vascular conditions.
+The Ohio State University Department of Surgery offers an integrated vascular surgery residency program, where residents enter directly after completing medical school.
+This five-year program was established in 2020 and develops competency in the surgical treatment of patients with complicated vascular conditions.
 Through The Ohio State University Wexner Medical Center, residents are exposed to routine patient care as well as complicated medical problems, in both inpatient and outpatient settings.
 Interaction with a multitude of specialties occurs regularly along with grand rounds and didactic conferences.
 Residents who complete the program are prepared to serve in both academic and clinical care settings.
 They will be eligible to sit for the Vascular Surgery Qualifying Exam.

 Program Goals and Objectives